 Academic Quality Improvement Program (AQIP)

 Launched in July 1999 with a generous grant from the Pew Charitable Trusts, the Academic Quality Improvement Program infuses the principles and benefits of continuous improvement into the culture of colleges and universities by providing an alternative process through which an already-accredited institution can maintain its accreditation from the Higher Learning Commission.
 With AQIP, an institution demonstrates it meets accreditation standards and expectations through sequences of events that align with those ongoing activities that characterize organizations striving to improve their performance.
+In the spirit of continuous improvement that characterizes the AQIP model, HLC leadership recently reviewed all AQIP elements and, in 2014, redesigned the AQIP Categories, Systems Portfolio, and Strategy Forum; as well as revising the AQIP timeline to align with an eight-year reaffirmation cycle.

 Major elements and requirements of the AQIP program include:

 - Action Projects - Each institution must develop a minimum of three Action Projects focused on promoting student learning and responding to opportunities for improving problems or challenges.
-Action Projects are always aligned with one of nine AQIP Categories.
+Action Projects are always aligned with one of six AQIP Categories.
 The institution reports to AQIP annually on progress or completion of Action Projects and new Action Projects are developed to replace completed projects.

 Current Action Projects at Aims Community College include: